UniqueBanana78/EvenG2-OpenAI-Agent/README.md

 **Risks**

 Aside from the absence of liability as covered in the MIT licence - this uses Flask web server which is not the most secure environment - Python even warns you not to use Flask on a public server.
 It also requires you to open a port on your router and port forward it to this app.
-It doesn't use SSL on the connections between the glasses and the server, so your Token is sent unencrypted (you could change this with an SSL certificate and small change to the code).
+It doesn't use SSL on the connections between the glasses and the server, so your Token is sent unencrypted, as are the responses (if you have the knowledge, you could change this with a self-hosted SSL certificate and only a small change to the code).
 The connection from the App to OpenAI is, however, made over https.

 **Please use at your own risk!**